 - Select a few different classes that work with your visit schedule in case one of your choices has a test or exam, or is not meeting on the day you are visiting.

 - Arrive 10 minutes early and introduce yourself to the professor.

 - Please stay the entire class; do not leave in the middle of a discussion or faculty instruction.

-- If possible, take the opportunity to speak with students of the class after the seminar or lecture.
+- If possible, take the opportunity to speak with students after the seminar or lecture.

 - Turn off your cell phone; refrain from taking flash pictures and videos.

-- Do not bring younger siblings to class.
+- Do not bring younger siblings or parents to class.